-George Harms shot the new World Record typical mule deer in Mexico with his bow in 2009.
+George Harms just shot the new World Record typical mule deer in Mexico with his bow.

 There has been a lot of talk about a possible world record archery mule deer as well.
 There hasn’t been a whole lot of information, but the deer is a TOAD!

 The rumor is that it was taken in Saskatchewan by Cody Robbins.
 The monster double drop time buck may just be the biggest mule deer ever taken by a bow hunter.
 This deer supposedly green scores 294 6/8 gross and 287 7/8 net.
 If this is true, this buck could very well become the new world record.

 Update 1/26/2012: Cody’s buck was officially scored by a Pope & Young measurer at 288 net non-typical.
 This score does include the velvet.
 If he ends up stripping the velvet down, this score should easily beat the current world record.